jhumigas/b-on-rails/README.md

 Find here the working board : [Trello] (https://trello.com/b/yEB6ZDxF/ruby-project) To get access to it : [sign in](https://trello.com/) then prompt me to add you.

+Once you make sure youu have rails set up on your system, run bundle install to install all the gems.
+The rake bower:install to install the modules required by angular.
+Don't forget rake db:create / rake db:migrate for the database management.

 # Ruby on Rails

 This application requires :